matthewJarrams/TrackStar/README.md

 # TRACKSTAR

 ## System Requirements
-> VisualStudio 2019 </br>
+> VisualStudio 2019 (referred to as "VS" from here on) </br>
-> LiveCharts WPF and LiveCharts must be added as extensions in VS
+> LiveCharts WPF and LiveCharts must be added as extensions in VS, instructions below

 ## Installation
 1. Clone or download the code found within the GitHub repository </br>